 I am Hajiya Amina.
 Ibrahim, that is my father’s name, Gambo, my husband.

-I can remember the Nigerian Biafran War.
+I can remember the Nigerian-Biafran War.
 Before the war, I can reflect that my mother’s sister, that’s when I was in primary school, she used to tell us that she will be traveling to Umuahia [in southeastern Nigeria].
 She will be taking our cows on foot to Umuahia every year during dry season when we don’t have fresh grass on our farms and all that.
-When she travelled to Umuahia on foot, with cows maybe six or seven on foot.
+When she traveled to Umuahia on foot, with cows maybe six or seven on foot.
 They don’t use trains, they don’t use buses.
 That is where they would feed their cattle for maybe three, four months.

 So I said where is that Umuahia?
 And since [hearing] that name, I thought it was in Saudi Arabia until later in my education I remembered that Umuahia is in Imo State.

 That was before the war.
 We were living in peace in Nigeria.

 My daughter reminded me, of a story I told her from back in 1966, 1967.
 That was when I was in Maiduguri attending to Women’s Teacher’s College.
 You know we had very few Nigerian teachers.
 American, British teachers.
 So during the Biafra, I remember there was a day when we went out behind the classes, the compound, we saw one Igbo guy, killed.
 Why, because when they learned that they were killing different tribes and so on, that’s why the Maiduguri people, women they will get into their houses, killing them too.